 Requests for Medical Reports will be logged on the Datix system by the team handling the request and forwarded to the appropriate consultant/health professional in order for them to write the report.
-The consultant/health professional dealing with the request should keep the the team handling the request informed of progress and the final outcome, including the date the report has been sent to allow the Datix record to be closed.
+The consultant/health professional dealing with the request should keep the team handling the request informed of progress and the final outcome, including the date the report has been sent to allow the Datix record to be closed.

-6.13 Requests for Information Used for Benefit Assessment Purposes (Department of Work and Pensions [DWP])
+13. Requests for Information Used for Benefit Assessment Purposes (Department of Work and Pensions [DWP]) or for Benefits/Tax Fraud/Evasion

 In order to assess the benefit claims of their client it is often necessary for the DWP to request sight of copies of the hospital records or to have a factual report prepared.
 This is in order that the claim can be objectively considered.
+This guidance applies also to any investigation undertaken by an appropriate statutory authority into benefits/tax fraud/evasion

-- 6.13.1 The request should not be passed on to the patient's General Practitioner.
+- 13.1 The request should not be passed on to the patient's General Practitioner.
 If approached by the DWP for information the responsibility to provide it lies with the Trust and not a third party.
 The request will therefore be dealt with by the Trust and should be logged as a request, followed up, progressed and the outcome reported and closed on Datix.
 Any member of staff assisting with such requests must keep the handling team informed of progress and the final outcome.
-Any third party information should be removed. - 6.13.2 Consent to release of information It is not necessary for the Trust to seek consent to release information to the DWP.
-The patient will be aware that the DWP may be required to make such requests and the consent from the patient is an integral part of the benefit claim form. - Schedule 2 (para 2) of the Data Protection Act 2018 also allows the disclosure of information where it is required for the assessment/collection of tax. - 6.13.3 Charges for release of records to the DWP - The information required should be supplied to the DWP without charge. - 6.13.4 Requests should be processed within 10 working days of receipt.
+Any third-party information should be removed. - 13.2 Consent to release of information It is not necessary for the Trust to seek consent to release information to the DWP.
+The patient will be aware that the DWP may be required to make such requests and the consent from the patient is an integral part of the benefit claim form. - Schedule 2 (para 2) of the Data Protection Act 2018 also allows the disclosure of information where it is required for the assessment/collection of tax. - 13.3 Charges for release of records to the DWP The information required should be supplied to the DWP without charge. - 13.4 Requests should be processed within 10 working days of receipt.
 Prompt and accurate responses are essential if the DWP are to meet their own obligations to their clients.
-Failure to meet the 10 day "turn round" may result in delay of benefit payment to the client, which could have a personal impact on a patient equally as much as delaying treatment. - 6.13.5 Confidentiality The DWP are required to handle all information in a manner that is in accordance with NHS Policy on the secure handling of confidential patient information.
+Failure to meet the 10 day "turn round" may result in delay of benefit payment to the client, which could have a personal impact on a patient equally as much as delaying treatment. - 13.5 Confidentiality The DWP are required to handle all information in a manner that is in accordance with NHS Policy on the secure handling of confidential patient information.